LogicalShark/wordvec/README.md

 The python files, look at the parameters at the top and customize based on your own filenames and desired outputs

 `wvgen.py` generates the model, a prerequisite for all other steps.
-Input files go in `text/`
+Input files go in `text/` and the output is saved in `model/`

 `wvplot.py` plots words from a file in `list/`